1) What exactly is a Laboratory Phlebotomist?

 • Parking/transportation fees to/from the practicum site, if applicable

-• Lab: Lab fees, plus disposable lab coats and gloves, and safety glasses (bookstore)~$45
+• Lab: Lab fees, plus disposable lab coats and gloves, and safety glasses (bookstore)~$100

 • Cost of TOEFL (IBT test), if ESL student ~$150

-For more information, contact the Tri-C Financial Aid Department at (216) 987-4100 regarding grants and scholarships.
+Generally yes, however for current information, contact the Tri-C Financial Aid Department at (216) 987-4100 regarding grants and scholarships.
+Note that the program courses total only 7 hours, and 12 hours are required for full time status.
 Check www.ascp.org or www.ascls.org for professional scholarships.

 No. Phlebotomy (LP) program requires a letter grade for all students who are eligible to elect a pass/no pass score.
 Credits that are awarded for letter grades are used in the computation of current or cumulative grade point averages needed to progress through these programs.
 Therefore, all LP curriculum courses, including general degree requirements must reflect a letter grade.